ajburnell/ctfd/README.md

 ### TODO

-- [ ] At the moment the Ansible playbook isn't idempotent as it generates a new service password for the Redis cache ACL and MariaDB root user on the fly.
+- [X] At the moment the Ansible playbook isn't idempotent as it generates a new service password for the Redis cache ACL and MariaDB root user on the fly.
 Need to migrate this password to Ansible vault.
+Implemented with the Python script `service_pass.py`.
 - [ ] Create a flag to use on-demand instance instead of spot should reliability be important.
 - [ ] Modularise some of the TF config, such as key creation.
 - [ ] Remove a few extra hardcoded parameters and replace with variables.